top of page

 Status: Obsolete

-Matsumoku also built its inhouse Westone guitars with a string-through Floyd Rose-style tremolo called the "Bendmaster Deluxe."
-From the Westone catalogs, it appears it was new for 1986.
-This tremolo was unusual in that it had roller-style, yet fixed, saddles and had very long tuning springs, which made the tail very long but low too.
-It was stamped "Bendmaster Deluxe" on the base plate and without apparent acknowledgment of the Floyd Rose patents elsewhere.
-It was used on the 1986 left-handed Westone Spectrum DX.
+Tom Presley from St. Louis Music also designed the Floyd Rose-style "Bendmaster Deluxe" tremolo for Westone which first appeared in the 1986 Westone catalog.
+This tremolo was unusual in that the saddles had roller-style string guides, and the unit had very long tuning springs, which made the tail very long but low too.
+It was stamped "Bendmaster Deluxe" on the base plate and without apparent acknowledgment of Floyd Rose patents elsewhere.
+It was used on the 1985 and 1986 left-handed Westone Spectrum DX.

 In the January 1987 Westone catalogs, it lists the Pantera Standard and Deluxe Series, the Spectrum II and III Series, the Corsair DLX Series, and the new-for-1987 Genesis I and II Series as having the Bendmaster Deluxe.
 Of those, I do not know if any were made left-handed.

-Matsumoku's Westone brand of guitars continued to be marketed by the original distributor St. Louis Music for the United States, and by FCN Music for the UK and European markets, with guitars subsequently built by Samick in Korea.
+After Matsumoku's closure in 1987, Westone guitars continued to be marketed by St. Louis Music for the United States, and by FCN Music for the UK and European markets, with guitars subsequently built by Samick in Korea.
+After Samick took over production, Japanese hardware was replaced with Korean-sourced hardware and the Bendmaster Deluxe was gone by 1988.

 Various Japanese factories such as Terada and FujiGen picked up Matsumoku's Japanese market contracts, but by the late 1980s Japanese manufacturing had become expensive and most guitar brands that had Japanese lines moved to Korean factories.